Header graphics: Explain that stuff

 What are X rays used for?

-From studying tooth decay in your mouth to detecting events in distant galaxies, X rays are useful in all kinds of different ways.
+From studying tooth decay in your mouth to detecting events in distant galaxies, X rays are useful in many different ways.

 Medicine

 One of the first uses people found for X rays was in medicine—and they're still best known as a medical tool, used in both diagnosis and treatment.
 Hard materials such as bones and teeth are very good at absorbing X rays, whereas soft tissues like skin and muscle allow the rays to pass straight through.
-That makes X-ray photographs (which look like shadows of the things inside your body) extremely useful for all kinds of medical diagnosis: they show up broken bones, tumors, and lung conditions such as tuberculosis and emphysema.
-Dentists also use X rays extensively to help them understand what's happening in parts of your mouth—inside your teeth and gums—that they could not otherwise see.
+That makes X-ray photographs (which look like shadows of the things inside your body) extremely useful for all kinds of medical diagnosis: they can show up broken bones, tumors, and also help to diagnose lung conditions such as tuberculosis and pneumonia.
+Dental X rays help your dentist understand what's happening in parts of your mouth—inside your teeth and gums—that they could not otherwise see.

 There's a limit to what a physician can understand from a two-dimensional photograph of your three-dimensional body, especially with so much packed inside such a small space, but 3D-scanning technology helps to overcome that.
 CT or CAT (computerized axial tomography) scanners draw what are effectively 3D, X-ray pictures on screens by firing pencil-thin beams of X rays through a patient's body and using computer technology to turn lots of 2D pictures into a single 3D image.